Welcome to the 2018 Fall Pheasant Hunts. We want everyone to have a positive hunting experience and advise you to read this information carefully.

 Note: A non-resident who wishes to hunt in Ontario must be 16 years of age or older.

-~It is illegal to have a loaded gun in or on a vehicle, this also means leaning a loaded gun against a vehicle, guns and shells must be kept separate;
+It is illegal to have a loaded gun in or on a vehicle, this includes leaning a loaded gun against a vehicle; guns and shells must be kept separate;

-~There is no discharging of firearms at any time during the three weeks of the hunts except on the Thursday and Friday of the hunt or at the Sportsmen’s Club during their regular hours;
+There is no discharging of firearms at any time during the three weeks of the hunts except on the Thursday, Friday and Saturday from 8am to 5pm.

-Random checks for licences, permits and number of birds will be made by Ontario Provincial Police and Ministry of Natural Resources Conservation Officers both in the field and on either dock.
-For this reason, “party hunting” is strongly discouraged.
-Every hunter must be able to account for their 10 birds.
+Random checks for licences, permits and number of birds will be made by Ontario Provincial Police and Ministry of Natural Resources and Forestry Conservation Officers both in the field and/or either dock.

-Please help us keep our children safe from harm…and do not shoot around the Public School.
+Please help us keep our children safe from harm…and obey the “No Hunting, School Zone” signs posted around the Pelee Island Public School.